This is part of the PHMSA New Mega Rule, Part 1 series.

 - Verification vs. allowable methods

-- Develop implementation timeline
+- Develop an implementation timeline

-- Provide pipeline make-piggable engineering, procurement and construction management (EPCM) services.
+- Provide pipeline make-piggable engineering, procurement, and construction management (EPCM) services.

 - Provide integrity management pipeline assessment services.

 - Develop, update, and maintain pipeline asset geospatial data integration and storage platform (ESRI).